uwe-app/app/README.md

 ## Plugins

-Plugin publishing is restricted to those that have access to the s3 bucket and the registry repository; to publish plugins during the alpha and beta phases certain environment variables need to be set:
+Plugin publishing is restricted to those that have access to the s3 bucket and the `runtime` repository; to publish plugins during the alpha and beta phases certain environment variables need to be set:

 ```
 export AB_PUBLISH="$HOME/path/to/registry/folder"